cynraw/Data_Structures/README.md

 - pop() deletes the top most element of the stack and returns that element.

 ### Queues
 - Operates on FIFO(First In First Out)principle.
-E.g a line at a checkout counter; the first person in line is the first one to be served.
+E.g a line at a checkout counter; the first person in line is the first one to be served
 - Operations:
 - Enqueue:Add an element to the back of the queue.
 - Dequeue:Remove the element from the front of the queue.